Jaitl/jaitl.github.io/content/post/2020/08/05/open-source-github.md

 ---

 **Disclaimer:** I cannot write about everything in detail because there is too much information.
-I will write only about basic concepts.
-I will give you links to documentation by the way for further learning.
+I will write only about basic concepts and give you links to documentation for further learning by the way.

 ---